Skip to main content

 Emergency preparedness is central to the safe operation of all modern educational institutions.
 Emergencies such as intrusions or natural disasters can occur with minimal warning, meaning school administrators, staff and students must possess the tools to enact responses quickly.

-Recently published data reveals that 98% of schools utilize access control, while 73% operate security doors that can be locked from inside.
-These tools can be strengthened with support from dedicated campus alert systems and school emergency notification systems.
+Recently published data reveals that 98% of schools use access control solutions, and 73% operate security doors that can be locked from the inside.
+These tools can be strengthened with campus alert systems and school emergency notification systems.

 School mass notification systems and panic button systems for schools ensure first responders are notified of emergencies immediately.
 This improves incident response times to protect campus residents from ongoing threats.
 To learn how to implement panic buttons in schools safely, this post will cover how to fortify your school safety technology with emergency notifications and panic alert systems.